EOxServer/eoxserver/docs/sphinx/en/rfc/rfc0.rst

 If, for any reason, a PSC member is not able to fully participate then they certainly are free to step down.
-If a member is not active (e.g. no voting, no IRC, or email participation) for a period of two months then the committee reserves the right to seek nominations to fill that position.
+If a member is not active (e.g. no voting, no IRC, or email participation) for a period of two months then the committee reserves the right to vote to cease membership.
 Should that person become active again then they are certainly welcome, but require a nomination.